SirRexOfRider/CYBR404-UNK-Oregon-Trail/Project/Design/ExecutiveDesignDocument.md

 The data stores will be formatted as follows:

 - Name: inventory
-  --> Type: list
+- Type: list
-  -- > Description: tracks what the player has collected in their inventory
+- Description: tracks what the player has collected in their inventory

 - Name: weapons_dictionary
-  --> Type: dictionary
+- Type: dictionary
-  --> Description: dictionary holding all weapons
+- Description: dictionary holding all weapons

 - Name: enemies_dictionary
-  --> Type: dictionary
+- Type: dictionary
-  --> Description: dictionary holding all enemies
+- Description: dictionary holding all enemies

 - Name: locations_dictionary
-  --> Type: dictionary
+- Type: dictionary
-  --> Description: dictionary holding all location data
+- Description: dictionary holding all location data

 - Name: location_history
-  --> Type: list
+- Type: list
-  --> Description: keeps track of where the player has been
+- Description: keeps track of where the player has been

 - Name: input_data
-  --> Type: list
+- Type: list
-  --> Description: holds all allowable user inputs to compare user input against
+- Description: holds all allowable user inputs to compare user input against

 - Name: weapons.txt
-  --> Type: .txt file
+- Type: .txt file
-  --> Description: holds data to be loaded into weapons dictionary
+- Description: holds data to be loaded into weapons dictionary

 - Name: enemies.txt
-  --> Type: .txt file
+- Type: .txt file
-  --> Description: holds data to be loaded into enemies dictionary
+- Description: holds data to be loaded into enemies dictionary

 - Name: locations.txt
-  --> Type: .txt file
+- Type: .txt file
-  --> Description: holds data to be loaded into locations dictionary
+- Description: holds data to be loaded into locations dictionary

-**4.1.5 Classes**
+### 4.1.5 Classes

 Classes will be made for the Player, Weapons, Enemies, Events, and Locations.
 All the classes, their data attributes, and predicted helper functions are outlined below:

-### Player
+#### Player

-- Data attributes:
+**Data attributes:**

-  --> Name: health
+- Name: health
-    --> Type: int
+- Type: int
-    --> Description: tracks player’s health to know if the player is dead or not --> Name: equipped_weapon
+- Description: tracks player’s health to know if the player is dead or not

+- Name: equipped_weapon
-    --> Type: object
+- Type: object
-    --> Description: tracks what weapon the user has equipped --> Name: location_num
+- Description: tracks what weapon the user has equipped

+- Name: location_num
-    --> Type: int
+- Type: int
-    --> Description: tracks how many locations the player has visited --> Name: inventory
+- Description: tracks how many locations the player has visited

+- Name: inventory
-    --> Type: list
+- Type: list
-    --> Description: tracks what the player has collected in their inventory --> Name: location_history
+- Description: tracks what the player has collected in their inventory

+- Name: location_history
-    --> Type: list
+- Type: list
-    --> Description: keeps track of where the player has been
+- Description: keeps track of where the player has been

-- Helpers:
+**Helpers:**

-  --> Name: attack()
+- Name: attack()
-    --> Returns an int for damage
+- Returns an int for damage

-  --> Name: display_inventory()
+- Name: display_inventory()
-    --> Returns list showing the player’s inventory --> Name: change_weapon()
+- Returns list showing the player’s inventory

+- Name: change_weapon()
-    --> Allows the user to change out their weapon and swap items in and out of inventory --> Name: add_location_to_history()
+- Allows the user to change out their weapon and swap items in and out of inventory

+- Name: add_location_to_history()
-    --> Adds a location that’s been visited to the location history list
+- Adds a location that’s been visited to the location history list

-### Locations
+#### Locations
 - Data attributes:
   --> Name: location_name
     --> Type: int